JeffreyLevine/PRIMO3000/README.md

 * "Maestro Control Center" (Mono application) on Linux: https://www.pololu.com/docs/0J40/3.b
 * Pololu channel settings: https://www.pololu.com/docs/0J40/4.b

 ### Info
 PRIMO_CMD.py is used to script percussion samples

 percussive_keyboard.py is used to perform live visual and auditory presentations

+percuss_key_thread.py is an attempt to use threads with pyGame